thvroyal/trans-keep/docs/bmad-initialization-to-current-report.md

 - ✅ Complete planning phase (PRD, UX, Architecture)
 - ✅ Epic 2 (Core Translation Pipeline) functionally complete - all 5 stories in review
 - ✅ Epic 3 (Review Experience) all 5 stories in review
-- ✅ 65% of MVP stories in review or complete (13 of 20 stories)
+- ✅ 75% of MVP stories in review, in progress, or complete (15 of 20 stories)
 - ✅ End-to-end user flow working

 **Next Steps:**